advance100/doc_webpack/optimizing.md

 The entry chunks have higher priority for file size.

+## Deduplication

+If you use some libraries with cool dependency trees, it may occur that some files are identical.
+Webpack can find these files and deduplicate them.
+This prevent to include duplicate code into your bundle and instead copy the function at runtime.
+It doesn't affect semantics.
+You can enable it with:

+`--optimize-dedupe` resp. `optimize: { dedupe: true }`

+The feature add some overhead to the entry chunk.

 ## Caching

 To effectivly cache your files, they should have a hash or version in their url.
 You can emit or move the output files manually in a folder called `v1.3`.
 But this has several disadvantages: Extra work for the developer and not changed files are not loaded from cache.